Hardrock Hundred Mile Endurance Run: Event description

-The Hardrock 100 is the centerpiece of the "Rocky Mountain Slam," which a runner completes if they finish Hardrock plus three of four other races in the Rocky Mountains: Leadville Trail 100, the Bear 100 Mile Endurance Run, the Bighorn 100, or the Wasatch Front 100 Mile Endurance Run.
+The Hardrock 100 is the centerpiece of the "Rocky Mountain Slam", which a runner completes if they finish Hardrock plus three of four other races in the Rocky Mountains: Leadville Trail 100, the Bear 100 Mile Endurance Run, the Bighorn 100, or the Wasatch Front 100 Mile Endurance Run.
 The award is presented at and hosted by the Bear 100 Mile Endurance Run, as this is the final run in the series.

-In 1990-1991 Gordon Hardman (Boulder and Lake City, CO),John Cappis (Telluride, CO and Los Alamos NM), and Charlie Thorn (Los Alamos, NM) began searching out other ultrarunners interested in developing a 100-mile race course through the San Juan Mountains that would include Lake City, Silverton, Telluride, and Ouray.
+In 1990-1991 Gordon Hardman (Boulder and Lake City, CO), John Cappis (Telluride, CO and Los Alamos NM), and Charlie Thorn (Los Alamos, NM) began searching out other ultrarunners interested in developing a 100-mile race course through the San Juan Mountains that would include Lake City, Silverton, Telluride, and Ouray.
 A basic principle was that the course make use of the old mining trails as much as possible.
 Roads, whether they be paved, or dirt jeep tracks, have gradually been eliminated when possible to endeavor to keep the "pure trail" nature of the event intact.
-This event was to be not only a physical and psychological challenge to the entrants, but also a celebration of the miners that made that area what it had become.
+This event was to be not only a physical and psychological challenge to the entrants, but also a celebration of the tenacity of the miners who worked the mines in the late 1800s and early 1900s.
 It was envisioned as a "Post Graduate" run.
-Entry was limited to those who had finished several other certified 100 mile runs and/or were considered, in the opinion of the run management, capable of finishing what was meant to be the most mountainous trail run in the United States.
+Entry was limited to those who had finished other qualifying 100 mile runs.

 In the early years, route following was very important.
 Each entrant was given a detailed course description manual and map.
 There were, and still are, mandatory course briefings and more detailed voluntary briefings given.
 Knowing the course could save a runner several hours over the duration of the run.
 This developed into what has become to be known as "Camp Hardrock" which comprises the two weeks preceding the actual running of the event.
 Runners spend this time hiking the course with the marking crews and familiarizing themselves with the route as it is to be marked.
 As the event has been presented over the subsequent twenty plus years, it has established a "trail", making the route finding aspect less problematic.